stefanprodan/swarm-gcp-faas/README.md

 ```

 When removing a manager, Terraform will execute `docker swarm leave --force` before destroying the resource,
-this could break the cluster if there aren't enough managers to maintain a quorum.
+this could break the cluster if there aren't enough managers left to maintain a quorum.